Support networks emerging to help elderly Japanese living out their lives in Chiang Mai | The Japan Times

 As a result, they are often left to fend for themselves even when they develop dementia, making it difficult, if not impossible, to return to Japan.

-The trend of long overseas stays began with the bursting of the bubble economy in the early 1990s, according to Hiroyuki Sato, business division chief at Long Stay Foundation, a Tokyo-based organization that promotes and educates people about extended trips overseas.
+The trend of long overseas stays began with the bursting of the bubble economy in the early 1990s, according to Hiroyuki Sato, business division chief at Long Stay Foundation, a Tokyo-based organization that promotes and provides information about extended overseas trips.

-A number of people who lost their job back then amid corporate restructuring moved overseas until they could start to receive pensions, he said.
+Many people who lost their job back then moved overseas until they could start to receive pensions, he said.
 The Long Stay Foundation accepts consultations from those wishing to sell their homes and leave Japan for good.

 “We ask them to consider the risks of having no place to return home to, for example when they are in need of nursing care,” Sato said.